Are California Latino lawmakers ‘hiding under the covers’ over Joe Biden asylum order?

 Their varied, and cautious, views are a sign of a nationwide shift in how Americans feel about immigration.
 The change is evident even among Latinos, some of whom are undocumented or are the children and grandchildren of immigrants.

 Take Sen. Melissa Hurtado, a Democrat from the Bakersfield area and the daughter of Mexican immigrants.
-In an interview, she said her views are more nuanced than the group’s statement.
+In an interview, she said her feelings are more nuanced than the group’s statement.

 She did not agree with the demand for Biden to reverse the ban, saying it could provide a short-term solution to a “severely broken” immigration system.
 At the same time, she said it was not a long-term fix.
 The country, she added, needs to have a “more humane pathway” for people who are fleeing their homes seeking asylum.